Criminal Defense in Manatee County

 How does the extradition process work for a Manatee County warrant?

 If you are arrested in another state on a Manatee County warrant, you may be held until Florida decides whether to extradite you.
-A defense attorney can often petition to withdraw the warrant so you can voluntarily return and avoid the lengthy and costly extradition process.
+A defense attorney might be able to help you avoid extradition in some limited circumstances.
+For example, the jurisdiction that issued the warrant might agree to lift it temporarily so you can travel to that jurisdiction to surrender.
+The judge in the jurisdiction holding you might agree to release you on an extradition bond, so that you can then travel to surrender on the warrant.
+Or your attorney might be able to fight extradition in a case of mistaken identity.
 Avoiding extradition may also prevent Florida from seeking reimbursement for transport costs.

 -